-There is no specific evidence relating to transfusion of infants with chronic lung disease (CLD; defined as oxygen dependency beyond 28 days of age).
-Ex-preterm infants with CLD should be transfused as suggested in Table 2, taking into account their clinical status.
-Some clinicians may accept Hbs as low as 80 g/L with adequate reticulocytes.
+There is no specific evidence relating to transfusion of infants with chronic lung disease (CLD; defined as oxygen dependency beyond 28 d of age).
+Ex-preterm infants with CLD should be transfused as suggested in Table I, taking into account their clinical status.
+Some clinicians may accept Hbs as low as 80 g/l with adequate reticulocytes.
 There is no justification for top-up transfusion simply because the baby is about to be discharged.

-Table 2 does not include suggested thresholds for moderate to late preterm ( $\geq$ 32 weeks gestational age at birth) or term neonates as there is little evidence as to the appropriate thresholds for this group.
-Clinicians may consider similar thresholds as are used for preterm babies off oxygen.
+Table I does not include suggested thresholds for moderate to late preterm ( $\geq$ 32 weeks gestational age at birth) or term neonates, as there is little evidence regarding the appropriate thresholds for these groups.
+Clinicians may consider similar thresholds to those used for preterm babies off oxygen.